You may see the error

 Wait for network

-Sometimes official mirrors go down or are slow, or move to new URLS.
+Sometimes official mirrors go down, are slow, or move to new URLs.
 If you have a known list of good mirrors, you can manually set them.

-You can modify this example by replacing the sources with known good mirrors for your base distro.
+You can modify this example by replacing the sources with known good mirrors for your base distribution.

 sudo rm /etc/apt/sources.list